-Subject to applicable laws and a standard legend with regard to restriction on transfer only in compliance with a public offering or an available exemption therefrom, the warrant may be transferred at the option of the holder upon surrender of the warrant to us together with the appropriate instruments of transfer.
+Subject to applicable laws, the warrant may be transferred at the option of the holder upon surrender of the warrant to us together with the appropriate instruments of transfer.

 No Listing

 There is no established trading market for the warrants, and we do not expect an active trading market to develop.
 We do not intend to list the warrants on any securities exchange or other trading market.
 Without a trading market, the liquidity of the warrants will be extremely limited.